 Henry can't wait to see where else Pilates may lead him.

-Drop in to either Port Macquarie or Wauchope if you want to be inspired by Caz and hear more about her Pilates journey.
+Drop in to either of the studios she inspired in Port Macquarie or Wauchope if you want to understand Caz's legacy and hear more about her Pilates journey.

 Lily in Geelong via Port Macquarie

 From as young as I can remember my mum has always been bringing me along to Pilates.
 It wasn’t until I was around 15 that I started taking interest and going to classes myself.
 I always loved that ‘after class feeling’ and the perfect balance of strength and flexibility.

 Along with my new found love of Pilates soon followed a passion for an all-round healthy lifestyle.
 This is where my Pilates journey really began.
 Three days before my 16th birthday I started a Certificate IV in my sunny home town of Port Macquarie.
 With my teacher and mentor being my mum, it was such an enjoyable experience and through the course I gained a deeper awareness of my body.
 It was through my training with Tensegrity that the passion for healthy living further inspired me to do a degree of Naturopathy and eventually relocate down to Geelong Victoria.